Liverpool Discrete Mathematics Colloquium

 In the talk, I will introduce Barak-Erdos graphs and infinite-bin models, and discuss their limit properties, as well as convergence rates and `perfect' simulation of their characteristics.
 The talk will be mainly based on papers written jointly with Prof Takis Konstantopoulos (U of Liverpool), but contain a few new results, too.

-This is joint work with Natasha Morrison and Jonathan Noel.
+This is joint work with Peter Keevash (Oxford).

 Organisers